KDKB: Rock (1971–2014)

 Starting in March 1989, KDKB was anchored in mornings by the "Tim & Mark" show.
 The show proved to be one of the most popular in Phoenix radio history, lasting through 2005.
-The show featured regular segments like "Helium Hilarity" and "Rump Ranger."
-Tim & Mark would do night time anniversary shows every year at places like the Tempe Improv and the Celebrity Theater.
+The show featured regular segments like "Helium Hilarity" and "Rump Ranger".
+Tim & Mark did night time anniversary shows every year at places like the Tempe Improv and the Celebrity Theater.

-Tim & Mark also contributed hundreds of thousands of dollars to local charities through their self-formed "Tim & Mark Charities."
-They would sell their annual "Best Of Tim & Mark" CDs throughout the Valley while doing autograph signings at Wherehouse Record stores.
+Tim & Mark also contributed hundreds of thousands of dollars to local charities.
+They sold their annual "Best Of Tim & Mark" CDs throughout the Valley while doing autograph signings at Wherehouse Music stores.
 All of the profits were then given to charity.

 Tim & Mark left KDKB in early 2005.
 Their last show featured listeners calling in and thanking them for their show and also had Arizona Governor Janet Napolitano and Secretary of State Betsy Bayless call in to thank them and wish them well.

 On September 5, 2006, KDKB began playing full-length albums of classic rock artists without the use of any on-air personalities.
-On September 15, 2006, KDKB returned to its Mainstream Rock format with the new slogan, "Everything That Rocks", including a larger variety of Rock artists along with special programming features including '80s themed weekends.
+On September 15, 2006, KDKB returned to its mainstream rock format with the new slogan, "Everything That Rocks", including a larger variety of rock artists along with special programming features including '80s themed weekends.

 In mid 2010, the station initiated the slogan, "KDKB Rocks Arizona!", and retooled the entire on-air lineup.
 In the fall of 2013, the station changed its lineup and featuring Shmonty & Conklin in the mornings, Ruby Cheeks midday, KDKB's Program Director and DJ Paul "Neanderpaul" Marshall in afternoons, and Mike Gaube at night.
 In 2013, Sandusky Radio sold its stations in Phoenix and Seattle to Hubbard Broadcasting, including KDKB.

-Alternative (2014-present)
+Alternative (2014–present)

-On September 17, 2014, at 10 a.m., KDKB dropped its Rock format after 43 years (which would move to KDKB's HD2 sub-channel), and began stunting as "93.3 The Cheese" playing songs by jazz-lounge cover artist Richard Cheese.
-At Noon that day, 93.3 flipped to Alternative Rock as "Alt AZ 93.3".
-The last song on "KDKB" was Living After Midnight by Judas Priest (promoting a November 2014 concert at Gila River Arena by the group), while the first song on "Alt AZ" was Come With Me Now by Paradise Valley-founded band KONGOS.
-This move allowed Hubbard to keep their "Wall of Rock" intact, while eliminating all overlaps between KDKB and sisters Classic Rock KSLX-FM and Active Rock KUPD.
+On September 17, 2014, at 10 a.m., KDKB dropped its rock format after 43 years (which would move to KDKB's HD2 sub-channel), and began stunting as "93.3 The Cheese" playing songs by jazz-lounge cover artist Richard Cheese.
+At noon that day, 93.3 flipped to Alternative Rock as "Alt AZ 93.3".
+The last song on "KDKB" was "Living After Midnight" by Judas Priest (by coincidence, an ad would air immediately after promoting a November 2014 concert at Gila River Arena by the group), while the first song on "Alt AZ" was "Come with Me Now" by Paradise Valley-founded band KONGOS.
+This move allowed Hubbard to keep their "Wall of Rock" intact, while eliminating all overlaps between KDKB and sisters classic rock KSLX-FM and active rock KUPD.

 In 2020, the station began airing the syndicated Woody Show in morning drive from KYSR in Los Angeles.
 Less than two years later, the show was dropped due to low ratings.